 In its early stages (which can last for a decade or more), liver disease is symptom free.
-As a result, millions of people are living with a ticking time bomb known as nonalcoholic fatty liver disease (NAFLD) and don’t even know it.
-As Gary discovered, that’s a real recipe for disaster.
+As a result, between 75 and 100 million people are living with a ticking time bomb known as nonalcoholic fatty liver disease (NAFLD) and don’t even know it.

 Symptoms Of Fatty Liver Disease

 Generally, fatty liver disease has no symptoms, but as the condition progresses, individuals may experience one or more of the following:

 - Patches of dark skin on neck or underarms